 Every Polar watch is developed with the experience they’ve built upon since developing their first heart monitoring device in the 1970s.
-Where other running watches focus on your workout, polar watches emphasized your health while running.
+Where other running watches focus on your workout, Polar watches emphasized your total health.

 You can easily become dehydrated, exhausted, or worse by working too hard for too long.
 But Polar watches compare your running rate and vitals, to let you plan the appropriate drills and training for your body.